elastic/connectors-ruby/README.md

 ![logo](logo-enterprise-search.png)

-The home of Elastic connector service and native connectors.
+The home of Elastic connector service and native connectors in Ruby language.
 This repository contains the framework for customizing Elastic native connectors, or writing your own connectors for advanced use cases.

+If you are looking for the implementation in Python, See [connectors-python](https://github.com/elastic/connectors-python).

 **The connector will be operated by an administrative user from within Kibana.**